ROYAL IRISH ACADEMY OF MUSIC

 Each workbook ( Preparatory to Grade 8 ) includes detailed explanatory notes; books for the earlier grades are based on a ‘Topic-per-Page’ format.
 Exercises in sight-singing and rhythmic clapping form an integral part of each workbook and are included to develop the aural and written skills side by side.
 This material also provides useful preparation for the ‘reading’ elements of the new Aural Tests programme.

 This course is planned to provide a foundation for the study of Musicianship and to ensure a thorough grasp of music literacy, and is suitable for use by students following any music programme.

 The Music Workout series of books has been written and designed to provide a foundation for the study of Musicianship.
 It has also been created to ensure a thorough grasp of the music literacy.
-The book has a "Topic-per-Page" system which makes it easy to follow for students taking their next steps in music theory, and each book includes innovative rhythm clapping, sight singing and tests at the end of each chapter.
+The book has a "Topic-per-Page" system which makes it easy to follow for students taking their first steps in music theory, and each book includes innovative rhythm clapping, sight singing and tests at the end of each chapter.

 The Royal Irish Academy of Music is a home of musical excellence and dynamism, a place of teaching and learning which consistently achieves its objective of transmitting and maintaining the highest standards of performance and appreciation in all musical disciplines.

 Founded in 1848 the Academy is Ireland's oldest musical institution.
 As a national thirty-two county institution, the Academy embodies and reflects the traditions and heritage of Irish musicianship.